The Butcher Boy (1997 film): Soundtrack

 Elliot Goldenthal composed the soundtrack for the film, which was released on CD in 1998.
 Goldenthal for this score mixes many different music genres and styles, yet this is one of his most melodic scores.
 The title song is performed by Sinéad O'Connor.

-DVD release
+Home media

 A widescreen, closed-captioned version of the film was released on DVD on 13 February 2007 by Warner Home Video.
 The disc contains deleted scenes and an audio commentary by Neil Jordan.